Illinois Compiled Statutes

 the court may order that appropriate services be continued or initiated in

-behalf of the minor and his or her family.
+behalf of the minor and the minor's family.

 (10) The changes made to this Section by Public Act 98-61 apply to a minor who has been